HomeUncategorizedBulb Switcher III: A Comprehensive Guide and Solution

 Time Complexity

-is the number of bulbs.
-We loop through the array once, making this a linear-time solution. - Space Complexity:
+• Time Complexity: O(n), where n is the number of bulbs.
+We loop through the array once, making this a linear-time solution.

-because we are only using a constant amount of extra space for themax_bulb
+• Space Complexity: O(1) because we are only using a constant amount of extra space for the max_bulb and moments variables.

 Edge Cases